 Each step execution creates a card including the step’s input, output, log, information, and any errors or warnings.

 Large Output Values

 If a step’s output variables include values exceeding 1KB in size, InsightConnect will let you know which values these are and create files of this data for you to download.

 The Information tab for a step always includes:

 Additional Details Provided

 Use details from the Information tab to help troubleshoot hanging steps or other step errors.

 Workflows that require human decisions will pause until a user provides the necessary input.
-Jobs created by these workflows appear in the Decision Required page under the "Jobs" section.
-These have three types:

 Jobs that did not complete are considered failed and may require further action.
 Failures typically occur due to errors in the workflow.
 The job will list the step(s) where an error occurred.